VernonGrant/gnu-c-language-manual/markdown/Arithmetic.md

 abstract arithmetic operations, but it is impossible to do this perfectly.
 Numbers in a computer have a finite range of possible values, and non-integer values have a limit on their possible accuracy.
-Nonetheless, in most cases you will encounter no surprises in using '`+`' for addition, '`-`' for subtraction, and
-'`*`' for multiplication.
+Nonetheless, except when results are out of range, you will encounter no surprises in using '`+`' for addition, '`-`' for subtraction, and '`*`' for multiplication.

 Each C operator has a *precedence*, which is its rank in the grammatical order of the various operators.
 The operators with the highest